-• The majority of survey respondents described the overall health of the community as "healthy", however roughly 17% described it as "unhealthy".
+The majority of survey respondents described the overall health of the community as "healthy", however roughly 17% described it as "unhealthy".

-How respondents perceive the overall health of the community, 2018
+How respondents perceive the overall health of

 The most important health issues facing the community are...

 - Mental health problems

 - Alcohol/drug abuse

 - Housing needs (Unsafe housing/unaffordable housing)

 - Homelessness

 - Obesity